wp-plugins/fancyflickr/readme.txt

 FancyFlickr uses the `[fancyflickr]` shortcode to display the FancyFlickr gallery in any post.
 The full options are `[fancyflickr set="SETID" num="NUMBEROFPICS"]`.
 Neither of these are required.
 Without any of the options set it will get the newest gallery with all of the pictures.

-= When I created a new set, the pictures on my post changed.
-Why? =

-Right now, the plugin isn't smart enough to know which set is the newest at the time you wrote the post.
-I'm working on a way to solve this that will be available in the next version.

-= Is there a way to choose which pictures inside a set are displayed? =

-Right now the only way would be to set `num="NUMBEROFPHOTOS"` and rearrange your set on flickr.
-I know.
-It's annoying.
-I'm working on better ways to do this.

 == Screenshots ==

 1. A FancyFlickr gallery